Skip to content

 From its language to its food, the Creole culture is an infectious one!

 The Creole (or “Kriol”) culture remains a staple culture of Belize.
-Its origins date back to the late 1700s and early 1800s, when the then British Settlers and the African slaves gave birth to the “Creole” population.
+Its origins date back to the late 1700s and early 1800s, when British Settlers and enslaved Africans gave birth to the “Creole” population.

-The food is a blend of different cultures!
-Popular Creole dishes are universally enjoyed throughout Belize, these include: “Rice and Beans, Stew Chicken and Salad”, and also “Boil Up”.
+Popular Creole dishes are universally enjoyed throughout Belize.
+These include “Rice and Beans, Stew Chicken and Salad” (Belize’s unofficial national dish) and “Boil Up.”

 EXPLORE